 Why Running for Office is Worth the Risk

-Sofia Pereira is an elected official, “policy wonk,” and expert in women’s political leadership.
+Sofia Pereira is an elected official, “policy wonk,” and an expert in women’s political leadership.
 She brings years of political organizing experience to She Should Run, a national organization dedicated to expanding the talent pool of women running for elected office.
 As the community manager, Sofia oversees the She Should Run Incubator, supporting thousands of women across the country as they consider running for office.
 Prior to joining She Should Run, Sofia served as a field representative for Assemblymember Wesley Chesbro in Humboldt, Del Norte, and Trinity counties, and as a legislative analyst for the Humboldt County Department of Health and Human Services where she focused on state and federal policy ranging from social services to health care.
 Sofia has direct campaign experience having worked on political campaigns at the local and congressional level.
 Sofia is a 2014 graduate of the Women’s Campaign School at Yale, after which she ran successfully for the Arcata City Council, where she currently serves as Vice Mayor.
 During her time on the city council, Sofia has moved forward initiatives to make Arcata a zero waste city, to strengthen collaboration with Humboldt State University (HSU), and to leverage the use of technology to improve government.
 Sofia holds a bachelor’s degree in Communication, and she is currently studying the role of women in politics as a Public Sociology graduate student at HSU.
 In her free time, Sofia enjoys spending time with her family and running in the great outdoors of Humboldt County.

 Three ‘E’s of ReEntry

 Nicholas Crapser, Deputy Director of Sponsors, is a Ph.D. student in the Counselor Education and Supervision program at Oregon State University.
 Nick is a state and nationally licensed addictions counselor, mental health counselor, and clinical supervisor.
 He received his Master of Arts in Counseling, Bachelor of Science in Human Development, and has a specialized degree in Chemical Dependency Studies.
 His workplace includes county drug courts, family treatment/dependency courts, and jail reentry programs as both a counselor and adviser.
 He has worked in every modality of addictions and behavioral health treatment from medically managed detoxification and hospitalization to aftercare.
-In addition to his time as adjunct professor, he spent a number of years working with a Washington based Indian Tribe providing behavioral health and addiction treatment services to Native American populations.
-As Deputy Director of Sponsors, Nick works to ensure consistent and evidence based program delivery, provides clinical supervision and oversight to program directors, case managers and counselors.
+In addition to his time as an adjunct professor, he spent a number of years working with a Washington based Indian Tribe providing behavioral health and addiction treatment services to Native American populations.
+As Deputy Director of Sponsors, Nick works to ensure consistent and evidence-based program delivery, provides clinical supervision and oversight to program directors, case managers, and counselors.
 He works with the Executive Director to advocate on a state and national level for systemic changes to our nation’s justice system and to remove barriers to an individual’s successful reintegration back into our communities after periods of incarceration.

 Balance is the Art of Nature